Travel Trailblazer Peggy Mikuni Passes Away

 The brick-and-mortar legacy of the Yamatos may have ended with Mikuni’s passing, but the feeling of goodwill she embodied lives on.

 Sharon Yamato, reflecting on her sister’s legacy, said: “In our family of nine children (eight of them girls), Peggy was its vigilant onee-san, ahead-of-her-time businesswoman, and consummate perfectionist.
 She took pride in doing things right, as evident in the Oshogatsu she painstakingly prepared every year (with the help of daughter Joanne).
-Taking a break from her nonstop planning of many unforgettable trips for others to Japan, she applied that same meticulous preparation to ensure every New Year’s Day was a family event to be remembered. “
+Taking a break from her nonstop planning of many unforgettable trips for others to Japan, she applied that same meticulous preparation to ensure every New Year’s Day was a family event to be remembered.“

+Mikuni is survived by daughter, Joanne Mikuni Hong (Rev. Richard Hong); granddaughter, Naomi Hong; daughter-in-law, Cathy Mikuni; grandsons; Mathew Mikuni (Lily Der Minasian) and Michael Mikuni; and siblings Mary Jane Yasuko Tashiro, Betty Emiko Mikuni, Evelyn Akiko Shimada, Phyllis Keiko Kim, Susan Tomiko Yamato and Sharon Teruko Yamato.

 A Celebration of Life service will take place on Saturday, Oct.
 26, at 1 p.m. at Evergreen Baptist Church of San Gabriel Valley, 323 Workman Mill Rd. in La Puente.